jmau949/deepseek-llm-service/service/README.md

 When deployed to AWS, the service automatically:

 1. Registers with an Application Load Balancer via Auto Scaling Groups
-2. Serves HTTPS health checks on port 443 for ALB health monitoring
+2. Serves HTTP health checks on port 80 for ALB health monitoring
 3. Implements sticky sessions using the specified cookie name
 4. Uses HTTP/2 with proper settings for gRPC over ALB
 5. Supports trailing metadata for cookie setting